CACTUS Journal Policies

 • Research integrity - editors act on suspected misconduct following the journal’s procedures

-Duties of reviewers
+Duties of Reviewers

-• Contribute constructively with objective, evidence-based feedback
+• Provide constructive, objective, and evidence-based feedback

 • Be timely - accept reviews only when able to meet deadlines